 If this doesn't resolve the issue, you're dissatisfied with the response from the initial meeting, or you still have concerns, you can escalate the matter.
 For primary this would be to the headteacher, or for secondary, the head of year.
 You should also tell your child's adoption worker or SGO support worker about your concerns, if you have one.

-You, your child’s adoption worker or SGO support worker may contact the Virtual School Head for advice on how to best resolve the matter.
-You can take a look at our Barnsley virtual school support offer.
+You, your child’s adoption worker or special guardian(SGO) support worker may contact the Virtual School Head for advice on how to best resolve the matter.
+You can take a look at our Barnsley Virtual School support offer.

 If the matter isn't resolved, you may wish to submit a complaint.
 Each schools complaint procedures will be different and can be found on the schools own website